LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Security Considerations

-While a valid Lumion is entirely self-contained from a security point of view, it is important to remember that Lumions are designed to NOT support anonymity.
+While a valid Lumion is entirely self-contained from a security point of view, it is important to remember that Lumions do NOT provide any guarantee of anonymity.
+Lumions MAY be used for this purpose despite the presence of a UUID if the Lumion Generator is implemented in a very particular way (for example, the Lumion Generator only ever produces a single Lumion before being deleted permanently.)
 Transparency and traceability is vital to the Lumion concept, which is why it has a UUID.
+For normal usage the UUID prevents Lumions providing anonymity.

 # Related Work